Think retiring rich is out of reach for most people? Think again. With a little planning and self-discipline, you could be rich before you know it.

-- Does your current field offer some form of credentialing that could increase your opportunities for a raise or a transfer to a higher-paying position?
+Consider credentialing that could help you get a raise or a transfer to a higher-paying position.

-- Is there someone in your workplace who could serve as a mentor and help advance your career?
+Look for a mentor in your workplace who could help advance your career.

-- Are you eligible for one of the government-funded workforce development training programs?
+Find out if you are eligible for one of the government-funded workforce development training programs.

 What’s your saving strategy?
 Share with us in comments below or on our Facebook page.